-ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of lymphoma and how to treat it.
+ON THIS PAGE: You will read about the scientific research being done now to learn more about NHL and how to treat it.
 To see other pages, use the menu on the side of your screen.

 Doctors are working to learn more about NHL, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the diagnostic and treatment options best for you.

 Gene profiling.
 As scientists learn more about the genetics and the specific role that gene changes, called mutations, have in the development of cancer, they are better able to classify and diagnose subtypes of NHL.
 These gene profiling methods can help estimate the prognosis for patients with certain types of lymphoma, and they are used primarily in lymphoma research.
 However, in the next few years, it is likely that treatments will be designed to target specific genetic changes and counteract their effects.

 Immunotherapy.
 As explained in the Treatment Options section, researchers are developing many new antibodies that boost the body’s natural defenses against cancer.
 Some attach to the surface of tumor cells, while others have radioactive substances or chemotherapy attached to them and can deliver treatment directly to lymphoma cells.
+There is also exciting research to re-engineer normal (not cancerous) T-cells to recognize and eliminate lymphoma cells.

 Targeted therapies.
 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to the cancer's growth and survival.
 This type of treatment blocks the growth and spread of cancer cells while limiting damage to healthy cells.
-There are many targeted treatments for lymphoma in early clinical trials and being studied in laboratories including BCL-2 inhibitors and aurora kinase inhibitors.
+There are many targeted treatments for lymphoma in early clinical trials and being studied in laboratories, including BCL-2 inhibitors and aurora kinase inhibitors.